myDevicesIoT/cayenne-docs/docs/CAYENNEAPI.md

 In this section we will cover practical examples of putting the Cayenne API into use.

 The example walkthrough shown here is arranged as a narrative that walks you through the various API-related topics required to implement each screen found in the **Tank Monitoring sample app**.
-After covering the sample app, we will discuss other real-world solutions and cover some additional concepts.
+After covering the sample app, we will discuss some additional API features.

 1. **[Creating an account](#cayenne-api-using-the-api-example-walkthrough-creating-an-account)** - Creating a new account.
 2. **[Logging into an account](#cayenne-api-using-the-api-example-walkthrough-logging-into-account)** - Log into our account.